Important public announcement

 For those with a hearing impairment

-The "Hesa Fredrik" warning siren is used in acute danger when an area must be evacuated quickly so that people are not injured.
-For those of you with a hearing impairment, we recommend apps from Swedish Authorities to get notified of important public announcements.
-These are Krisinformation, SOS Alarm's 112 app and Swedish Radio Play.
+The warning siren is used in acute danger when an area must be evacuated quickly so that people are not injured.
+For those of you with a hearing impairment, we recommend apps from Swedish authorities to get notified of important public announcements.
+These are Krisinformation, SOS Alarm's 112 app and Swedish Radio's app Sveriges Radio Play.
 Those with a hearing impairment may also use phone services like Teletal (tele speech), Bildtelefoni (picture telephony), or Texttelefoni (text telephony) and call 113 13 for information.